Cosmo-Tech/cosmotech-api/doc/Apis/RunnerApi.md

 Create a new Runner

     Create a new runner for executing simulations.
-Required: name, solutionId, runTemplateId.
 Use parentId to create a child runner that inherits configuration from a parent.

 ### Parameters